Chart Color Schemes

 Seaforth's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Seaforth demonstrates excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
-Approximately 85% of its total population of 6,654 has private health cover, significantly higher than the national average of 55.3%.
+Seaforth exhibits excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 85% of the total population (6,519 people), compared to the national average of 55.7%.

-The most prevalent medical conditions in Seaforth are asthma and mental health issues, affecting 6.1% and 5.5% of residents respectively.
-A majority, 77.5%, report being completely free from medical ailments, similar to Greater Sydney's 77.4%.
-In terms of demographics, 15.8% of Seaforth's population is aged 65 and over, totaling 1,235 people.
-Health outcomes among seniors in Seaforth are notably strong, closely aligned with the general population's health profile.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.1 and 5.5% of residents respectively.
+A significant majority, 77.5%, report being completely free from medical ailments, closely matching the Greater Sydney average of 77.4%.
+As of a recent date, 15.8% of Seaforth's population is aged 65 and over (1,210 people).
+Seniors in Seaforth enjoy strong health outcomes, largely aligning with those of the general population.

 Frequently Asked Questions - Health